arosbio/cpsign_docs/source/sections/cli/validate.md

 # `validate`

 The `validate` program performs a validation off a {ref}`trained model<train>`.
-The predictor can thus be evaluated to see how good it performs on unknown data.
+The predictor can thus be evaluated to see how good it performs on unseen data.

 ```{contents} Table of Contents
 :backlinks: top